-Lauren M. Haack, PhD, is an associate professor and attending psychologist with research and clinical interests focused on 1) cultural influences to mental health conceptualization, assessment, and treatment, and 2) accessible and culturally appropriate evidence-based services for traditionally underserved youth and families worldwide.
-When not conducting clinical research and teaching, she splits her clinical time between the UCSF Hyperactivity Attention and Learning Problems (HALP) and Wavefront Cognitive Behavioral Therapy (CBT) Clinics, as well as the Child and Adolescent Psychiatry Portal (CAPP), providing evidence-based services, supervision, and training.
+Lauren M. Haack, PhD, is an associate professor and attending psychologist with research and clinical interests focused on 1) cultural influences to mental health conceptualization, assessment, and treatment, 2) accessible and culturally attuned evidence-based services for traditionally underserved youth and families worldwide, and 3) behavioral health provider experience, training, and consultation.